Here’s a preview of items appearing in A&C’s upcoming March newsletter. (If you’re not signed up for it email us: artists [at] brooklynpeace dot org).

 Catch up on what’s happening!
 A&C Newsletter!!!!!
 Arts & Culture events, opportunities, news, and the Greenpoint Oil Spill.

-This Friday, Jan 30 – An Evening with Poet Jan Clausen & Musician John O’Connor
+Jan 30, 2015 – An Evening with Poet Jan Clausen & Musician John O’Connor

 Our 4th Annual WORD bookstore event!